mustmine/srt2bcc/README.md

 # rst2bcc
-simply an ugly implementation in nim
+a simple implementation in nim

 Subtitle file .srt trans to .bbc(bilibili json)